neajul/New-Dependencies/Notes/Structure.md

   - open source/door policies
   - licensing (varia, check link form mike)
   - ==i think this is also a super good point about applying the principles==
+  - potentially this could appear with ocean builders, all open source
 - How is what I am saying different to the discourse of the 80s?
   - How is our squat different?
   - How is our server different?